 10) The Gossip-Anyone who thinks that women are the only ones interested in other people’s business obviously doesn’t have this dad on their team.
-While not a coach himself, Mr. Gossip strategically becomes BFF’s with all his kids’ coaches and spreads rumors among travel and rec teams like a whooping cough.
-Mr. Gossip texts more than the average 15 year old girl, but he has to.
+While not a coach himself, Mr. Gossip strategically becomes BFF’s with all his kids’ coaches and texts more than the average 15 year old girl.
+But he has to.
 It’s the most efficient way to let the Cyclones’ coach know that his star player was seen yesterday at batting practice with the Red Hawks.
 And to find out why Mr. Living Vicariously’s son made 13U all-stars when three boys with higher batting averages didn’t.
 Mr. Gossip means no harm.
 He’s actually a great guy…just very interested in the soap opera that is travel baseball.

 Know any other team dad stereotypes?
 Please share them in the comments.
 I can’t wait to read your input.

-For more humor writing you can relate to, visit the author’s blog, angelaweight.com.
-Download her latest ebook, Just Kidding, Not Really.
+For more humor writing you can relate to, download the author’s latest ebook, Just Kidding, Not Really.
 It’s perfect reading for in between tournament games or in the bathroom.